elliotgoodrich/includeguardian/README.md

   2. Ctrl + Shift + B

 ## Testing
-  1. Run `includeguardian.exe -p path/to/db source.cpp` where `path/to/db` contains a `compile_commands.json` file containing a [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html) and `source.cpp` is the source file you want to operate on
+  1. Run `includeguardian.exe -p path/to/db source.cpp -output=X` where `path/to/db` contains a `compile_commands.json` file containing a [compilation database](https://clang.llvm.org/docs/JSONCompilationDatabase.html), `source.cpp` is the source file you want to operate on, and `X` is:
+    * `dot-graph` to create a DOT graph of include files
+    * `most-expensive` to list the include directives ordered by the file size saved if they were removed individually

 ## People to thank
   * https://reversed.top/2015-04-23/detecting-wrong-first-include/